 - Authentication and authorization across all MCP connections

-- Centralized audit trails for SOC 2, GDPR, and industry review workflows
+- Centralized audit trails for SOC 2, HIPAA, GDPR, and industry review workflows

 - Centralized governance for tool access and permission management